 Have groups share their ideas with another group to compare ideas, then have a building consensus discussion.
-Have groups share the criteria they came up with and have other groups weigh in on agreement.
-Criteria should include:
+Have groups share the criteria they came up with, and have other groups weigh in on agreement.
+Criteria should include

 Decide that the most important criterion is placement.
 Nets would have to be placed where there is water in the air.
 Ask students what data they would need to figure out where those places are.
-Common student responses include gathering data on the aquifers, fog, humidity and temperature.
+Common student responses include gathering data on the aquifers, fog, humidity, and temperature.

-Optional Video: To explain how this system works to measure the changes in water masses in the air consider playing the following videos:
+Optional Video.
+To explain how this system works to measure the changes in water masses in the air, consider playing the following videos:

-Next have each group make an argument for where they would build their fog-capture system.
+Next, have each group make an argument for where they would build their fog-capture system.
 Students should cite evidence and use reasoning in their argument.

-Transition to thinking about our predictions from the beginning of class.
+Transition to thinking about their predictions from the beginning of class.
 Remind them of the initial question, "What if I told you there was a way to fill this water bottle just by letting it sit here on the counter?
 Where would the water come from?"
 Have students share what they think now.

-Go back to the original questions from the first video (Slide 14):
+Return to the original questions from the first video (Slide 14):

-Ask students what questions they have answered and what questions would they like to investigate next?
+Ask students what questions they have answered and what questions would they like to investigate next.

-Students should be able to answer:
+Students should be able to answer these questions:

 NSTA has created a How do we get drinking water from fog? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking Add to My Library (near top of page).